Church of Azazel > Beliefs & principles > Rising Gods

 It has occasionally been suggested that we add more deities to our pantheon.

 As explained in more detail in the next section below, the Church of Azazel aims eventually to have a structure which will accommodate theistic Satanists with a wide variety of personal pantheons.
-In rituals of both the Church of Azazel congregation itself and its forthcoming five orders devoted to each of the five Rising Gods, there will be occasional opportunities to call on other deities and spirits that are not part of the Church of Azazel's official pantheon, but are closely related.
+In rituals of both the Church of Azazel congregation itself and five hopefully-forthcoming distinct-but-overlapping groups devoted to each of the five Rising Gods, there will be occasional opportunities to call on other deities and spirits that are not part of the Church of Azazel's official pantheon, but are closely related.

 But the Church of Azazel does have its own distinct paradigm, and the five rising Gods were selected based on specific criteria.
 These criteria are: